Themeshous/Toxic-comment-classifier/README.md

 # Toxic comment classifier using DL:
-Our model is created using Deep Learning algorithme.
+Our model is created using Deep Learning algorithm.
 I used gradio to visualize  the results
 - About the classes :